jmayank23/Caltech101-Deephys-NeuralActivity/README.md

 By maintaining modularity and generality in the code, we ensure that it can be adapted to different use cases with minimal changes, making it a robust and flexible starting point for various machine learning projects.

-## Dependencies

-This project relies on the following libraries:
-- torch
-- torchvision
-- deephys

 ## Detailed Workflow and Code Description